 Kanna sensed the giant before she even saw her.
 She lifted her head to peer down towards the end of the tracks, and she saw a landscape of flickering light that made the curtain of rain around her glow with life.
 Emerging from that veil was Goda Brahm.
 Her image strobed with the landscape itself—pitch dark, then blindingly bright, then pitch dark again.
 Kanna wondered if it was really the lightning or if her own eyes had started to falter and revive in turn.

 When Goda crouched down beside her, the look on the woman’s face held no question.
-It seemed she had already accepted any reason, any explanation.
-It seemed that Goda did not care.
+It seemed that she had already accepted any reason, any explanation.
 It seemed that Kanna didn’t have to say anything at all.

-Still, she did: “Who are you?”
-Kanna croaked out.
+Still, Kanna cried: “Who are you?”
 The effort of shouting against the blowing wind made her have to turn over and cough.
-Her muscles hurt when she moved, but it wasn’t from the impact of the fall.
-She was exhausted from running, from evading—though with another forced burst of energy, she managed to get up onto her knees, to look up at the stooped form of the giant and to hold her master’s gaze with dignity.
+Her muscles hurt when she moved, though it wasn’t from the impact of the fall: She was exhausted from running, from evading—but she managed to get up onto her knees with a forced burst of energy and she held her master’s gaze with dignity.

 “Who the hell are you?”
 Kanna shouted again, her tone accusatory.
 “And how can I be so happy when I’m so miserable?
 Tell me!”
-She rammed both her hands hard against Goda’s chest, and Goda’s brows flicked up in confusion.
+She rammed both her hands hard against Goda’s chest and Goda’s brow flicked up in confusion.
 “You know why, don’t you?
-You know why, but you’ve never told me; you kept it from me like some kind of secret.
+You know why, but you’ve never told me; you’ve kept it from me like some kind of secret.
 Look at you!
 Look at that empty face!
-Now I know what I was seeing when I looked in your eyes, and why it terrified me: You’re happy.
+Now I know what I’ve been seeing when I stare into your eyes, and why it terrified me: You’re happy.
 You don’t want anything.
-You sleep on top of rocks, you eat food that tastes like dirt, you have to scrounge your supplies from the garbage, the world wants to send you to Hell—but you’re happy!
+You sleep on top of rocks, you eat food that tastes like dirt, you have to scrounge your supplies from the garbage—but you’re happy!
 You’re so happy to be alive that you barely even mind if you die!
 What kind of a lunatic are you?
 How do you live like this?”

 Goda merely stared at her, another crazy smile coming over her eyes.
 The lightning flashed again and it sent colors dancing across her face.
 It seemed, Kanna thought, that the giant had assumed the question was rhetorical.